rudyvdbrink/Temporal_expectation_CPP/task/README.md

   5: correct reject trial

 block markers:
-60: start of real task
+60: start of real task (presented after the practice is complete)